Leandra Medine: Brand partnerships

 Medine has collaborated with designers on limited collections of clothes and accessories, including Gryphon, shoe companies Del Toro and Superga, jewelry line Dannijo, and clothing line PJK.

 In 2012, Medine signed with the Creative Artists Agency, an entertainment talent agency headquartered in Los Angeles, California.
 In 2016, Medine collaborated with Net-a-Porter to launch the shoe line MR by Man Repeller.
 Later, Medine created her own shoe line Leandra Medine.

 On October 29, 2019, Medine launched a partnership collection with Mango.

 Publications

 Medine Cohen released her first book, an essay collection, and a memoir titled Man Repeller: Seeking Love, Finding Overalls, in 2013.

 Personal life

 In December 2011, Medine announced her engagement to Abie J. Cohen, a financial advisor at UBS, whom she had met when she was 17 years old.

 Medine and Cohen married in June 2012.
-They live in the East Village.
+They live in the East Village in Manhattan.
 In a Man Repeller article published in December 2016, Medine revealed she had suffered a miscarriage.
 On March 1, 2018, Medine gave birth to twin girls, Laura and Madeline.

 Medine gave birth to her third daughter, Joelle, in August 2024.